Incel: 2020s

-Tobias Rathjen committed two mass shootings in Hanau, Germany on February 19, 2020, killing ten people and himself, and leaving behind a manifesto described by Insider as "delusional".
-Some media sources described Rathjen as an incel, though fellows at the International Centre for Counter-Terrorism wrote that while the manifesto was "riddled with misogynistic remarks", some of which were similar to common incel topics, "the manifesto does not demonstrate a clear connection to the incel identity, either in terms of evidence that the shooter frequented incel forums or shared basic incel ideology".
-The manifesto also included racist and paranoid writings, where Rathjen called for the extermination of non-white people and claimed he had not had a relationship with a woman because the government had been monitoring him.
+Coty Scott Taylor abducted 6-year-old Faye Marie Swetlik on February 10, 2020, in Cayce, South Carolina.
+Three days later, both Taylor and Swetlik were found dead.
+It was determined that Taylor had suffocated Swetlik and then killed himself by cutting his throat.
+Friends reported that Taylor was a self-described incel and that he had often said he "lived without hope".

 On February 24, 2020, a female spa worker was stabbed to death in an attack that also severely injured her female coworker at an erotic massage parlor in Toronto.
 On May 19, the Toronto Police Service declared the attack was being treated as a terrorist incident after evidence pointed to the stabbings being motivated by incel ideology, and police laid charges against a 17-year-old male alleged to have committed the stabbings.
 This was the first time violence thought to be motivated by incel ideologies was prosecuted as an act of terrorism, and is also believed to be the first act of violence not perpetrated by an Islamist extremist to be prosecuted as terrorism in Canada.
+On September 14, 2022, the perpetrator entered a guilty plea to murder and attempted murder.
+The attack was ruled a terrorist attack during sentencing proceedings.

 Armando Hernandez Jr. opened fire on May 20, 2020, at Westgate Entertainment District, a mixed-use development in Glendale, Arizona, before being arrested by police.
 A 19-year-old man was critically injured, while a 30-year-old woman and a 16-year-old girl suffered minor injuries.
 According to the Maricopa County prosecutor, Hernandez identified himself as an incel and claimed he wanted to target couples and shoot at least ten people.
 The prosecutor said, "Mr. Hernandez is a self-professed incel ...
 He was taking out his anger at society, the feeling that he has been bullied, the feeling that women didn't want him".
 The prosecutor also alleged that Hernandez sent a video of the attack to a woman he wished to impress.

 Between January and the end of July 2020, five self-identified incels were arrested in separate incidents in North America for killing or planning to kill women.
 Among them was Cole Carini, a man who was charged with making false statements to law enforcement in June 2020 after claiming serious injuries to his hands had been caused by a lawnmower accident.
 Police alleged that Carini was actually injured while trying to make a bomb, and that he had written a note threatening violence against women and referencing Elliot Rodger.